Thinkright20/IP-Finder/README.md

 # 📑 Required Things:
 - Repl.it account
-- Uptimerobot.com account (optional for hosting)
+- Uptimerobot.com account (optional but recommended if you want to host it)

 # 🔢 Instructions